Waiapu County: Biographical information

 Thomas Sydney Williams (born at the Bay of Islands) was a son of Judge Edward Marsh Williams, of the Native Land Court, and a grandson of Archdeacon Henry Williams.
-In 1894 he took up the management of Tuparoa run for his uncle (Archdeacon Samuel Williams) and developed methods of stocking and fencing which overcame tauhinu scrub, which had become a grave menace to the establishment of pasture on papa hillslopes.
+In 1894, he took up the management of Tuparoa run for his uncle (Archdeacon Samuel Williams) and developed methods of stocking and fencing which overcame tauhinu scrub, which had become a grave menace to the establishment of pasture on papa hillslopes.
 Mrs. Williams was a granddaughter of Archdeacon Henry Williams and of James Busby.
 Cadets and shepherds always received a warm welcome at their home, "Kaharau."
 Mr. Williams died on 25 May 1928, and Mrs. Williams on 29 December 1940.

-William Oates (born in Durham in 1861) resided at Opotiki for five years before he settled on the East Coast in 1890.
-For some years he was a working manager on the Tawhiti portion of J. N. Williams's run.
+William Oates (born in Durham in 1861) resided at Ōpōtiki for five years before he settled on the East Coast in 1890.
+For some years, he was a working manager on the Tawhiti portion of J. N. Williams's run.
 He then established a boarding-house, butchery and bakery, and, later, a storekeeping business at Tokomaru Bay.
 He served on Waiapu County Council, Waiapu Hospital Board and the Tokomaru Bay Harbour Board, was chairman of the Tokomaru Bay School Committee for 30 years, and, for several terms, held a seat on the Hawke's Bay Education Board.
 In all forms of sport, especially cricket, he took a keen interest, and was regarded as "The Father of Sport" at Tokomaru Bay.
 He died on 10 January 1930.

 William O'Ryan (born in 1852) was trained as a surveyor and engineer.
 In addition to practising his profession in Poverty Bay, he also took up bridge building contracts.
 In 1886, he built the wooden approach to the Gisborne breakwater.
-For 16 years he was engineer to Waiapu County, and, during much of that time, he was also county clerk.
+For 16 years, he was an engineer in Waiapu County, and, during much of that time, he was also county clerk.
 A good deal of the road and bridge work carried out under his supervision was badly damaged by floods between 1916 and 1918.
-He died at Auckland on 2 October 1939.
+He died in Auckland on 2 October 1939.

 Upon his retirement in 1946, after fifty years' service as a contractor and/or employee of Waiapu County, Charles H, McCracken was presented with a special letter of appreciation and a substantial gratuity.